-Understand the good math behind outside scholarship.
+Understand the good math behind scholarships from organizations.

-The Outside Scholarship Equation
+The Scholarship Equation of Financial Aid

-So you have done your homework on local, state, and national scholarship that you may be eligible for.
+So you have done your homework on local, state, and national scholarships that you may be eligible for.
 In fact, you slaved over your essays, tracked down your references letters, double checked all of your grammar on your application, and ensured all the documents were submitted on time electronically and through snail mail.
 What next?
-Understand the outside scholarship math at all the schools you are applying for admission.
+Understand the scholarship math at all the schools you are applying to for admission.

 payment directly to the college like National Merit $2,500 Scholarships.
 Others may split the payments evenly over the number of semesters or quarters you will be attending for a specific year.
 For instance, GE-Reagan Foundation Scholarship Program sends two equal installments in early August and mid-December and requires a full-time course load, a cumulative GPA of 3.0 or higher, and submission of a written personal update annually for renewal.

-Colleen MacDonald Krumwiede is a financial aid expert with over a decade of financial aid experience at Stanford GSB, Caltech, and Pomona College and another decade at educational finance and technology companies servicing higher education.
+Colleen MacDonald Krumwiede is a financial aid and paying for college expert with over a decade of financial aid experience at Stanford GSB, Caltech, and Pomona College and another decade at educational finance and technology companies servicing higher education.
 She guides go-to-market strategy and product development at Quatromoney to transform the way families afford college.